21 Sep Exercising after Breast Reduction

 - Hydration

 - Staying hydrated is essential, especially when you start exercising.
-Proper hydration can help flush out toxins and keep your body functioning well
+Proper hydration can help flush out toxins and keep your body functioning as it should.

 - Nutrition